 The Red Lion Inn has hosted guests in the picturesque town of Stockbridge, Massachusetts, for over 250 years, and has maintained a long-standing tradition of female stewardship.
-In 1773, Silas Pepoon established the small tavern and Anna Bingham, his widow, successfully operated the tavern for eleven years after his death.
-Bingham was the first documented businesswoman in Stockbridge.
-She also became the first female litigant before the U.S. Supreme Court during the settlement of Silas' estate, upon application for renewal of her license, fighting for her right to run the tavern.
+In 1773, Silas Pepoon established the small tavern and his widow, Anna Bingham, successfully operated the tavern for eleven years after his death.
 A century later, "Mert" Plumb, married to the inn's owner, took on the duties of managing the Inn, and began collecting antiques for refurnishing the Inn, some of which remain inside the Inn to this day.
 In recent decades, The Red Lion Inn has been owned and operated by three generations of women.
 In 1968, the Inn was purchased by Stockbridge residents, Jack and Jane Fitzpatrick, who renovated the property and made it a year-round destination for the first time.
 Jane operated the Inn until 1993, when her daughter, Nancy, followed in her mother's footsteps, and became the President of The Red Lion Inn.
 In 2013, Nancy's stepdaughter, Sarah Eustis, became part of the leadership team at the family-owned and women-operated historic hotel.
 Family recipes passed down through the generations of women also appear on the Inn's menus.
 When The Red Lion Inn's Apple Pie à la Mode recipe was selected for the 2023 Top 25 Historic Hotels of America Most Unique Culinary Heritage and Culinary Traditions, Nancy Fitzpatrick recalled that the recipe was passed down from her grandmother, Mary Pratt: "When we first opened, Nana May (as we called her), went out to the kitchen and showed the chef how she made her pie."
 The Red Lion Inn, a Charter Member of Historic Hotels of America since 1989, dates to 1773.